 Examine the heart externally.
 Note if the muscular wall of the heart is firm or flabby, if either of the ventricles show abnormally rounded bulging (dilatation), or if there is any evidence of hypertrophy.
 Examine the external surface for the presence of scars, abscesses, haemorrhage, or other unusual features.
-Note the presence of any clear vesicular gelatinous material adhering to the internal lining of the heart (this is also occasionally visible on the exterior surface).
-The presence of this material is a condition called cachexia ('water fat'), and is an indicator of severe starvation in dugongs (an internal examination of the heart will also reveal this condition).
+Note the presence of any clear vesicular gelatinous material adhering to the internal lining of the heart (this is also occasionally visible on the exterior of the heart).
+The presence of this material is a condition called cachexia or serous atrophy of the pericardial fat ('water fat'), and is an indicator of severe starvation in dugongs (an internal examination of the heart will also reveal this condition).

 Examine the heart internally by cutting through the ventral surface of the right atrium to the right ventricle.
 A sample of blood (minimum 20 ml) from the heart should be frozen for toxicology, contaminants analysis, and if botulism is suspected.
 Examine the endocardium, chordae tendineae, and papillary muscles for inflammation, scars, tears, haemorrhage, plaque, or other abnormalities.
 Examine the dorsal and ventral cusps and the smaller medial and lateral cusps of the right atrioventricular valve for inflammation, thickness, hardening, growths, or other abnormalities.
 Continue the incision from the right ventricle through the pulmonary trunk, examining the three semilunar cusps of the pulmonary valve.
 Turn the heart over and from the dorsal aspect make a new incision from the left atrium to the left ventricle, examining the left atrioventricular valve and interior as on the right side.
 Make a third incision in the dorsal side of the heart from the left ventricle through the ascending aorta.
 Examine the three semilunar cusps of the aortic orifice for growths, hardness, wear, holes, and other features.
 Examine the wall of the aorta and the coronary arteries for plaque build-up, emboli or thrombi, noting colour, size, thickness, and texture.
 Note if the interventricular and interatrial septa are complete.
 Examine the heart for evidence of coarctation or aneurysms.
 Note if blood is present in the left ventricle, and whether it is clotted.
+However, large clots present within the heart may also be a postmortem development.